coco33920/agh-public/index.md

 * AWB = A Witchy Best Friend

 ## Status
-* AGH : Ongoing, last chapter: Chapter 3 - We Need To Talk.
+* AGH : Ongoing, last chapter published: Chapter 4 - Where no tourists have gone before!
+Part One.
 A chapter every Tuesday 1600h CET
 * AWB : Completed, last chapter: A Witchy Lover

 ## PDFs